iffthomas/EEG-Classification/README.md

+## Models:
-## Model Selection: Implemented machine learning models, such as deep neural networks, recurrent neural networks (RNNs), or long short-term memory networks (LSTMs), capable of learning temporal dependencies in EEG data.
+Implemented machine learning models, Transformers, Convolutional Neural Networks and long short-term memory networks (LSTMs), capable of learning temporal dependencies in EEG data.
+The best performing model was the LSTM

+## Future Analyis:
+Instead of the time space it would be nice to explore the frequency domain to extract features to see which one correlate with what Gaitpattern as the Models were quite good for binary classifications but had drawbacks in multiclass classification.